UD-CISC374/educational-game-design-document-justin-chernokal-jon-change/egdd.md

 # Gameplay Objectives

 - Satisfy goal requirements during the round:
-    - Description: Make sure correct numbers go to correct goals
+    - Description: Manipulate numbers on the map using towers (represeting operation types) to meet the goal criteria
     - Alignment: This allows the player to treat each number coming into the field like a varible they have to modify.

 - Win the game:
-    - Description: Advance through all rounds/levels
+    - Description: Advance through all rounds/levels by consistently meeting each requirement.
+Not meeting the criteria more than five times means the level must be replayed.
-    - Alignment: Player demonstrates the ability to habdle a multitude of diverse algebraically oriented problems.
+    - Alignment: Player demonstrates the ability to handle a multitude of diverse algebraically oriented problems.

 # Procedures/Actions